Anthrobotics/anthro-docs/docs/getting started/tasks.md

 # Tasks

 A (nonexhaustive) list of tasks for each role & position.
+Tasks will be added, modified and removed as the project progresses.

 ### Hardware Engineers & Technologists